yudhisteer/Predicting-the-Price-of--Anything--on-Stock-Market-Vol.1/README.md

     - What are time series?
     - Statistics on time series

-3. Statistical Methods

-    - Normal Distribution
+3. Exploratory Data Analysis and Static Analysis

     - QQ Plot
     - T-distribution
     - Confidence Intervals